Hendobox/Ubeswap-Dao-Hackathon/README.md

 # Ubeswap-Dao-Hackathon

-This dApp will fulfill milestone payments for grants funded by the Ubeswap DAO.
+This D'app will fulfill milestone payments for grants funded by the Ubeswap DAO.
 It is properly optimised to save gas upon execution.
 It is recommended that you use a tool like [Openzeppelin Defender](https://defender.openzeppelin.com/) to make multisig calls to this contract as multisig functionalities weren't added to the contract with the assumption that a multisig wallet already exists for the project.

 When the DAO desides to fund a grant/project, the DAO admin will need to carry out the following functionalities: